Batch Codes for Asynchronous Recovery of Data: Asynchronous batch codes

-\begin{theorem} Let $\code$ be an $[n, k]$ systematic code represented by the bipartite graph $G(A, B, E)$.
-Assume that there exists an \emph{induced subgraph} $H(A, B', E')$ of $G$, that is, $B' \subseteq B$ and $E' = \{e\in E \, :\, |e\cap B'|=1 \}$, such that: \begin{itemize} \item[(i)] Each node in $A$ has degree at least $t-1$ in the bipartite graph $H$. \item[(ii)] The graph $H$ has girth at least 8. \end{itemize} Then, $\code$ is an {\bf asynchronous} $[n, k, t]$ batch code. \end{theorem} The omitted proof follows from \vit{\cite[Lemma 2]{dimakis-batch}}: \begin{lemma} Let $\code$ be an $[n, k]$ systematic code represented by the bipartite graph $G(A, B, E)$.
-Assume that there exists an \emph{induced subgraph} $H(A, B', E')$ of $G$, that is, $B' \subseteq B$ and $E' = \{e\in E \, :\, |e\cap B'|=1 \}$, such that: \begin{itemize} \item[(i)] Each node in $A$ has degree at least $t-1$ in the bipartite graph $H$. \item[(ii)] The graph $H$ has girth at least 8. \end{itemize} Then, each message symbol has at least $t$ disjoint repair group (including the group formed by the information symbol itself).
-Moreover, for any $i,j \in [k]$, $i \neq j$, any one of the disjoint repair groups for the message symbol $x_i$ has common symbols with at most one of the disjoint repair groups for the message symbol $x_j$. \end{lemma}
+\begin{lemma}( \cite[Lemma 3]{dimakis-batch}) Let $\code$ be an $[n, k]$ systematic code represented by the bipartite graph $G(A, B, E)$.
+Assume that there exists an \emph{induced subgraph} $H(A, B', E')$ of $G$, that is, $B' \subseteq B$ and $E' = \{e\in E \, :\, |e\cap B'|=1 \}$, such that: \begin{itemize} \item[(i)] Each vertex in $A$ has degree at least $t$ in the bipartite graph $H$. \item[(ii)] The graph $H$ has girth at least 8. \end{itemize} Then, each message symbol has at least $t$ disjoint recovery sets.
+Moreover, for any $i,j \in [k]$, $i \neq j$, any one of the disjoint recovery sets for the message symbol $x_i$ has common symbols with at most one of the disjoint recovery sets for the message symbol $x_j$. \end{lemma} It turns out, that the conditions in Theorem~\ref{theorem1-dimakis} yield asynchronous batch codes.
+More formally: